tomciosegal/nutri-store/README.md

     - All the validation and messages to the user on this page are handled by stripe.
     - On clicking the "Pay" button and on successful completion of payment.
     - On the end a confirmation email is send to customer, thanking for shopping.

+### Features for Future Releases

+- Live Chat
+    - This feature would allow user to have a direct chat to the member of staff that could direct or give a proper advise what items should be suitble for buyer.
+- Sending an email to customer when their new order has been placed.
+    - Seems like in order to implement it requires changing settings in my private gmail account to less secure ones.
+- Build staff pages to view all order and keep record of actual sale by seller.
+    - Giving staff the ability to upsell and that could increase sale
+    - Ability to print out reports of sale by seler so they could participae in upselling contest
+    - Update order as  "we have recived your payment" after "pending" then  "ready for dispach"  and finnaly "shipped"  so that the customer is updated with this information until reciving products.
+    - Integration with with delivery company while package is in transit.

+- Coupons and discount codes.
+    - Checkout pages to include a field for customers to enter discount codes or coupons to adjust their final payment cost.

+- Additional payment methods.**
+    - The current free version of Stripe checkout only allows for customers to pay via credit card, paypal google pay to add on ass extra option.
+- Auto login when registering a new account

+- Ability to build combo buys with items selected by seller

+- Option to buy a gift vouchers

+- A feature that would allow to push customer to buy more by giving an extra sugesstion like "recomended to buy option", suggesting to a customer another extra items to buy in order to get best results